redis-developer/digitalbanking-redistemplate/README.md

 ## Overview

 In this tutorial, a java spring boot application is run through a jar file to support typical API calls to a REDIS banking data layer.
-A redis docker configuration is included.
+A Redis Docker configuration is included.

 ## Redis Advantages for Digital Banking